-ODD102, Ophthalmic Dispensing I (4 credits/6 contact hours)
+ODD\102, Ophthalmic Dispensing I (4 credits/6 contact hours)

 This course will deal with the relationship between spectacles and the patient's visual needs.
 Topics shall include frame types and materials and the proper fitting and adjusting of spectacles, determination of lens thickness and weight, and vertical prism imbalance at the reading level.
 The laboratory segment shall include work in neutralization, fabrication of multifocal spectacles, pattern making, tinting, and lab equipment operation and maintenance.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisite: ODD101 with a grade of "C" or better.
+Prerequisites: ODD\101 with a grade of "C" or better.

-ODD103, Ophthalmic Dispensing II (3 credits)
+ODD\103, Ophthalmic Dispensing II (3 cr.)

 A continuation of Ophthalmic Dispensing I, discussion will include comprehensive spectacle verification, A.N.S.I. standards, lenses and frames for high powered prescriptions, managing presbyopia, occupational and lifestyle analysis and lens application, specialized absorptive lenses and sports and safety eyewear.
 The course will also include a review for the A.B.O. exam.
-Prerequisite: ODD102 with a grade of "C" or better.
-Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: ODD\102 with a grade of "C" or better.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-ODD104, Ophthalmic Dispensing III (3 credits)
+ODD\104, Ophthalmic Dispensing III (3 cr.)

 A continuation of Ophthalmic Dispensing II, to include segments on Low Vision, prescription analysis, critical thinking and problem solving skills, marketing fashion eyewear, dispensing progressive addition lenses, record keeping, professional ethics and liability.
 Discussion of and preparation for the State Practical Exam will be included.
-Prerequisite: ODD103 with a grade of "C" or better.
+Prerequisites: ODD\103 with a grade of "C" or better.

-ODD109, Optical Business Management (3 credits)
+ODD\109, Optical Business Management (3 cr.)

 This course is designed to prepare the Ophthalmic Design and Dispensing student for the challenges of managing or operating an Optical business.
-Topics will include business organization, financial management, purchase, sale or merger of a business, marketing, advertising, accounting procedures, second party billing, inventory control, management skills, and patient/ client relations.
-Prerequisite: ODD102 with a grade of "C" or better.
+Topics will include business organization, financial management, purchase, sale or merger of a business, marketing, advertising, accounting procedures, second party billing, inventory control, management skills, and patient/client relations.
+Prerequisites: ODD\102 with a grade of "C" or better.

-ODD110, Ophthalmic Materials I (4 credits/6 contact hours)
+ODD\110, Ophthalmic Materials I (4 credits/6 contact hours)

-Gen Ed Competency: Oral Communication in English This course is designed to introduce the most commonly used ophthalmic devices and their use.
+This course is designed to introduce the most commonly used ophthalmic devices and their use.
 It will explore single vision, bifocal, trifocal and progressive lenses commonly used in ophthalmic practice.
 Special emphasis will be placed on the physical properties of lens materials including index of refraction, absorptive ability, lens coatings and special applications of lens materials.
 It will include the discussion of the lens surfacing process and the surfacing laboratory.
 Frame materials, design, selection, and dispensing will be discussed.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisite: ODD101 with a grade of "C" or better.
+Prerequisites: ODD\101 with a grade of "C" or better.

-ODD111, Ophthalmic Materials II (4 credits/6 contact hours)
+ODD\111, Ophthalmic Materials II (4 credits/6 contact hours)

 A continuation of Ophthalmic Materials I with special emphasis on unique optical devices and their function.
 This course will increase hands on experience in optical finishing skills, including edging, hand edging, drilling, grooving and inserting lenses.
 Basic frame adjustment and bench alignment shall also be included.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
 Included in this course will be a mandatory optical clinic rotation.
-Prerequisite: ODD110 with a grade of "C" or better.
+Prerequisites: ODD\110 with a grade of "C" or better.

-ODD112, Ophthalmic Materials III (4 credits/6 contact hours)
+ODD\112, Ophthalmic Materials III (4 credits/6 contact hours)